Tilapia: As food

-Miscellaneous uses

 Ecological agent

-Tilapia serve as a natural, biological control for most aquatic plant problems.
+Tilapia serves as a natural, biological control for most aquatic plant problems.
 They consume floating aquatic plants, such as duckweed watermeal (Lemna spp.), most "undesirable" submerged plants, and most forms of algae.
 In the United States and countries such as Thailand, they are becoming the plant-control method of choice, reducing or eliminating the use of toxic chemicals and heavy metal-based algaecides.

-Tilapia rarely compete with other "pond" fish for food.
-Instead, because they consume plants and nutrients unused by other fish species and substantially reduce oxygen-depleting detritus, adding tilapia often increases the population, size, and health of other fish.
-They are used for zoo ponds as a source of food for birds.
+However, their environmental impact as an invasive species may outweigh their ecological benefit.
+Their tolerance for a wide range of environmental conditions allows them to thrive in polluted or otherwise degraded aquatic habitats.
+Arkansas stocks many public ponds and lakes to help with vegetation control.
+In Kenya, tilapia help control mosquitoes, which carry malaria parasites.

 Tilapia can be farmed with shrimp in a symbiotic manner, positively enhancing the productive output of both.

-Arkansas stocks many public ponds and lakes to help with vegetation control, favoring tilapia as a robust forage species and for anglers.

-In Kenya, tilapia help control mosquitoes, which carry malaria parasites.
-They consume mosquito larvae, which reduces the numbers of adult females, the disease's vector.

 Medical use

-In Brazil, Nile tilapia (Oreochromis niloticus) fish skin applied as a bandage is being used in a new clinical trial to treat burn injuries.
+In Brazil, Nile tilapia (Oreochromis niloticus) fish skin applied as a bandage was first used in a 2017 clinical trial to treat burn injuries, after successful trial in rats.
 In the United States, tilapia skin has been used to successfully treat third-degree wounds to the paws of two black bears caught in California's Thomas wildfire, and also to treat burns on the paws of a black bear from California's Carr wildfire.
-Nile tilapia skin has completed a phase III clinical trial for burn dressing, but no results have been posted as of November 2020.
+Nile tilapia skin has completed a phase III clinical trial for superficial partial-thickness burns.
+The fish skin group showed faster healing, lower pain, reduced dressing changes, and lower treatment costs compared to silver sulfadiazine cream control.

-Nile tilapia skin has also been used in neovaginoplasty as a skin graft material.
+Nile tilapia skin has also been used in neovaginoplasty as a skin graft material, for Müllerian agenesis, vaginal stenosis, and gender-affirming surgery.

+The skin-growing properties of tilapia skin are believed to be linked to its high type I collagen content and structural similarities to human skin.
+The material is also quite strong despite its low thickness.
+The current procedure for skin use calls for chemical sterilization with chlorhexidine, immersion in glycerol, followed by gamma ray sterilization, plus a few washes with saline in between.

 Parasites

 As with most fish, tilapia harbor a variety of parasites.
 For the monogeneans, these especially include species of the megadiverse genus Cichlidogyrus, which are gill parasites.
 Species of Enterogyrus are parasites in the digestive system.
-Tilapia, as important aquaculture fishes, have been introduced widely all over the world, and often carried their monogenean parasites with them.
+Tilapia, as an important aquaculture fish, has been introduced widely all over the world, and often carries their monogenean parasites with them.
 In South China, a 2019 study has shown that nine species of monogeneans were carried by introduced tilapia.